-- 2.86 The Government is expected to see an increase in penalty income as a result of the introduction of DPAs.
-This is due to: a) some cases where no penalty income is currently obtained (discontinued investigations/prosecutions, dormant investigations) becoming DPAs with associated penalty income and; b) more cases completing per year as the DPA process is quicker than full prosecution routes. - 2.87 The increase in penalty income is estimated to be £3m £5m (scenario 1); £10m £20m (scenario 2) and £30m £60m (scenario 3) per year.
+- 2.85 The government is expected to see an increase in penalty income as a result of the introduction of DPAs.
+This is due to: a) some cases where no penalty income is currently obtained (discontinued investigations/prosecutions, dormant investigations) becoming DPAs with associated penalty income and; b) more cases completing per year as the DPA process is quicker than full prosecution routes. - 2.86 The increase in penalty income is estimated to be £3m £5m (scenario 1); £10m £20m (scenario 2) and £30m £60m (scenario 3) per year.
 These figures are based on the annualised penalty revenue per case outlined in the 3 penalty scenarios (calculated using Tables 2 and 5), assumptions around what percentage of cases successfully generate penalty income (paragraph 2.43), and the change in the volume of cases that become DPAs (Table 1).
-Benefits are calculated by comparing the lower penalty income that would have been generated had the cases not become DPAs to the relatively higher penalty income generated by a DPA. - 2.88 There could also be an increase in income in the form of disgorgement of profits or benefit.
+Benefits are calculated by comparing the lower penalty income that would have been generated had the cases not become DPAs to the relatively higher penalty income generated by a DPA.

+2.87 There could also be an increase in the disgorgement of profits or benefit.
 However any increase in this could already be accounted for in the modelling of penalty income.
-It is assumed that any disgorgement of profits or benefit would be calculated in accordance with existing practice and any relevant guidance.